 There are no right answers for many of the scenarios that applicants will see.
 Different candidates approach the interview in different ways.
 They are simply asked to adopt a position and defend any ideas they put forward, or discuss the issues raised in the scenarios.

 Jake, University of Warwick

-“MMIs are like speed dating for entrance to medical school.
+‘MMIs are like speed dating for entrance to medical school.
 Student opinions about them are mixed, but personally I loved my MMI interviews.
-Each station had a specific focus so I came out feeling like I had been asked about a little bit of everything – I had questions on my personal statement, stations to assess my empathy or on my approach to ethical issues – through a scenario or activity of matching situations to outcomes.
+Each station had a specific focus so I came out feeling like I had been asked about a little bit of everything – I had questions on my personal statement, and stations to assess my empathy and my approach to ethical issues – through a scenario or activity of matching situations to outcomes.
 I even had stations that involved me speaking to an angry or upset model patient.
 I found it a challenge but also an extremely fair and thorough assessment of me as an applicant.
-It was actually quite fun!”
+It was actually quite fun!’

 How to prepare for MMIs

-How well you perform during the interview and whether you will ultimately succeed in gaining an offer to medical school is dependant on the preparation you do.
-The most effective strategy to prepare for the MMI is to think of the types of questions/scenarios you will face and to practice your answers.
+How well you perform during the interview and whether you will ultimately succeed in gaining an offer to medical school is dependent on the preparation you do.
+The most effective strategy to prepare for an MMI is to think of the types of questions/scenarios you will face and to practise your answers.
 Many people have difficulty formulating logical, cohesive, polished answers within the allotted preparation time prior to the start of each station.

 Here are a few tips:

 Understand the goal

 Aim to answer the questions in a manner that demonstrates that you are capable of being an excellent medical student.
 Make a list of the attributes that you believe are essential for success as a doctor, such as integrity and the ability to think critically.
 Practise integrating these key attributes into your answers.